Doenet/DoenetTools/README.md

 > Note: If the command `docker-compose` fails after installation, check your path.
 You can also create a symbolic link to `/usr/bin` or any other directory in your path.

-`sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose`
+`$ sudo ln -s /usr/local/bin/docker-compose /usr/bin/docker-compose`

 ### 3. Install dependencies
 - Go to the DoenetCourse folder